 However, the most common reasons are:

-Find out which actions and behaviours of your employer can be considered discriminatory and can entitle you to file a complaint and seek compensation.
+Find out which actions and behaviors of your employer can be considered discriminatory and can entitle you to file a complaint and seek compensation.

 Like sexual harassment and other types of discrimination and harassment in the workplace, being discriminated against on the basis of marital status can have negative consequences on your earning capacity, the quality of your life, as well as your mental, physical, psychological, and emotional health.